 In a previous blog post, I wrote about how I tested activated carbon’s effectiveness at filtering out VOCs from cigarette smoke.
-I also wrote about who actually needs activated carbon.
+I also wrote about who actually needs activated carbon (hint: not everyone).

 One type of VOC that many people are concerned about – especially in China – is “Formaldehyde”.
 It’s not because Chinese people are all nerds that they know the word formaldehyde.
 At dinner with Chinese colleagues, my friend David once used the word “carbohydrate” (碳水化合物) and was instantly made fun of for using a “science word” in casual conversation.
 Why the double standard?
 Because in China, just like carbs in America, formaldehyde is an everyday health concern.